 Inflating single-use bioreactor bags using dual-valve pressure controllers

-Challenges: safety, automation, and process integrity
+Challenges: Safety, automation, and process integrity

 It is also necessary for the vessel to be sufficiently inflated during installation.
-This ensures that the bag can support the full installation and setup process, including the introduction of the various fluids.
+This ensures that the bag can support the full installation and setup process, including the introduction of various fluids.

 The inflation process may be fully or partially automated, with controls built into the overall bioreactor controller system.
 In some facilities, inflation may be a completely manual affair, requiring an operator to start the process while making sure the system doesn’t over-pressurize.
 In either case, inflation may be completed using only a pressure controller.
-However, SUB manufacturers also recommend using a pressure sensor and transducer for best monitoring of the inflation process.
+However, SUB manufacturers also recommend using a pressure sensor and transducer for the best monitoring of the inflation process.

-Example: dual-valve pressure controllers to inflate single-use bioreactor bags
+Solution: Dual-valve pressure controllers to inflate single-use bioreactor bags

 Following inflation, the bag is filled with liquid for the bioreaction to proceed.
 At this point, the air pressure in the bag can be exhausted at a rate matching the incoming liquid flow.
-As the pressure controller was designed with valves to accommodate specific inlet and outlet airflow rates, one Alicat dual-valve pressure controller can be used to manage singe-use bioreactor bag pressures at all phases of the reaction process.
+As the pressure controller was designed with valves to accommodate specific inlet and outlet airflow rates, one Alicat dual-valve pressure controller can be used to manage single-use bioreactor bag pressures at all phases of the reaction process.